Kees1958/DownloadSentinel/README.md

 It shows a warning page and checks the download URL reputation on Virus Total and updates the warning page.
 The user can decide to cancel & go back or ignore & proceed

-The warning page shows a risk score which is determined on the information available on Virus Total of the download URL
+The warning page shows a risk score which is determined based on the information available on Virus Total of the download URL

 <img width="828" height="812" alt="image" src="https://github.com/user-attachments/assets/ac68f079-4691-45ff-bd25-3030747251ba" />